Cash's: Post war

 The company was sold to the Jones Stroud Group in 1976, ending the involvement of the Cash family.
 In 1984, the Kingfield site was vacated, and the company moved to more modern premises on Torrington Avenue, where it continued to make woven products until January 2014 when the company went into administration.
-Though on 13 February 2014 it was announced that Hong Kong based The Jointak Group had invested in the company and that it would reopen under the name "Cash's Apparel Solutions".
+On 13 February 2014 it was announced that Hong Kong based The Jointak Group had invested in the company and that it would reopen under the name "Cash's Apparel Solutions".
 On 23 December 2014, Cash's moved out of Torrington Avenue to the Seven Stars Industrial Estate at Wheler Road in Coventry.
 Then moved to unit 13/14 Colliery Lane Exhall Coventry CV7 9NW address registered on 21 December 2019.
+A final move was made in September 2024 to Saint Mary's road in Leamington Spa.

-Cash's no longer make ribbons, although they continue to weave the time-honoured identity nametapes, together with woven pictures, cards and bookmarks.
+Cash's no longer make ribbons, although they continue to weave identity nametapes, together with woven pictures, cards and bookmarks.
 In more recent years the main focus of the business has been a new anti-counterfeit and tamper evident security labelling department for high-end brands, called CertiEye.
-Becoming part of the global Jointak Group has secured the Cash's brand for future generations.